 9And he said to his people, “Behold, the people of the children of Israel are more numerous and stronger than we are.

-10Come, let us deal wisely with them, lest they multiply, and it happen that when any war breaks out, they join themselves to our enemies and fight against us and so leave the land.”
+10Come, let’s deal wisely with them, lest they multiply, and it happen that when any war breaks out that they join with our enemies and fight against us and escape from the land.”

 11Therefore they set taskmasters over them to afflict them with forced labor.
-They built storage cities for Pharaoh, Pithom and Raamses.
+They built for Pharaoh storage cities, Pithom and Raamses.

 12But the more they afflicted them, the more they multiplied and the more they spread out.
 The Egyptians were grieved because of the children of Israel.